wilmixjemin8/CHRISTINFORMATIONTECHNOLOGY/README.md

 Note:
 ZIT Section  is  only  about 0.00000000000001%  of  christinformationtechnologies.

-Note :JSWORD,JAS  is came  through  the wisdom of jesus christ.
+Note :JSWORD,JAS  is came  through  the wisdom of jesus christ and  what  we tested.

 So  those  who oppose   this  Programming language   is  said to   antichrist   sprit.